sseiber/live-video-analytics/utilities/amp-viewer/README.md

 http://localhost:8094/ampplayer?ac=ams_account&an=ams_asset&st=2020-05-23T00:35:00Z
 ```

-*Note that the Azure Media asset should already have a streaming locater in order for the amp-viewer utility to stream it.
+*Note that the asset should already have a streaming locater in order for the amp-viewer utility to stream it.
 See the documentation on [Streaming Locators](https://docs.microsoft.com/azure/media-services/latest/streaming-locators-concept) for more information.
 You can create locators using the Azure Portal as described [here](https://docs.microsoft.com/azure/media-services/latest/manage-assets-quickstart#streaming-locator)*

 The URL will render the Azure Media Player and stream video from the Azure Media Service for playback.
 This utility is used with the reference app [Azure IoT Central live video analytics gateway module](https://github.com/Azure/live-video-analytics/tree/master/ref-apps/lva-edge-iot-central-gateway) project.
 This reference app records video clips into assets when objects are detected in the incoming live video, and creates URLs for those assets.
 This utility then allows users to view those recordings.